uzh-dqbm-cmi/auto-discern/README.md

 The model that was published was trained with the following command:

   `python sacred_experiments/doc_experiment.py`

+Note to self: This model was trained in ScienceCloud.

 You can open up a saved experiment object using its `sacred` id like this: